ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   ```

+  <a name="service"></a>

-  # Use a service layer instead
+  # Use a service layer for your business logic 💼

   This layer is where your business logic should live.

   It's just a collection of classes with clear porpuses following the SOLID principles.

-  In this layer there should not exits any form of 'SQL query', use the data access layer for that.
+  In this layer there should not exists any form of 'SQL query', use the data access layer for that.

-  - Move away your code from the express.js router
+  - Move your code away from the express.js router
   - Don't pass the req or res object to the service layer
-  - Don't return anything related to the http transport layer like a status code or headers from the service layer.
+  - Don't return anything related to the HTTP transport layer like a status code or headers from the service layer.

   Example